 Doric Property Inspections Pty Ltd is a locally owned and operated business, independent of any real estate agents or similar bodies.
 We provide building and pest reports Sydney.

 Doric Property Inspections has been operating since 1997 and is fully insured with professional Indemnity insurance cover for $500,000 and Public Liability Cover of $5,000,000.
-Sean (John) O’Connell is also a member of the Master Builders Association (accredited building consultant by the Master Builders) and holder of a current unrestricted builders licence since 1992.
+Doric Property Inspections is also a member of the Master Builders Association (accredited building consultant by the Master Builders).

 Frequently Asked Questions